-ATTENTION! - ONLINE ONLY CPR CARDS ARE NOT VALID!
+ATTENTION! - ONLINE ONLY CPR CARDS ARE NOT VALID FOR MANY PROFESSIONS.

-Beware of online websites promoting CPR completion cards.
+Beware of online websites promoting CPR completion cards WITHOUT hands-on training.

-Adapting to Covid-19 guidelines and understanding workplace compliance standards has been a struggle for many businesses and employees.
-We understand and are here to support you in staying current on required CPR training certifications.
-State and Federal Laws require many types of organizations and employees to be "hands-on" CPR certified, including, but not limited to child-care workers, all medical professionals, dentists, pharmacists, nursing students, and EMT's.
-Construction companies are also required to have at least one person CPR certified at each job site.
-State and federal grace periods on expired certifications have now lapsed.
-In-person CPR training is once again being required and in-person CPR training is considered an essential service.
+State and Federal regulations require most types of organizations and employees to be "hands-on" CPR certified, including, but not limited to: child-care workers, all medical professionals, dentists, pharmacists, nursing students, and EMT's.
+Construction companies in Washington State are also required to have at least one person CPR certified at each job site.
+ANY former State and Federal temporary grace periods on expired certifications have long since expired.

-If you have already completed an online course, you can still attend a CPR skills check to validate your card.
-We offer 30-minute skills check appointments on the same days we conduct local classes.
-Once you pass the instructor-led skills check you may receive a BestCPRUSA card valid for two years.
-We can also issue American Heart Association cards (for an additional expense) if you have completed the American Heart Association's online video training and provide us with a copy of your test completion certificate.
+If you have already completed an online course and your card is still within the two-year validity period, you may attend a shortened CPR skills check to validate your card.
+BESTCPRUSA instructors offer 30-minute skills check appointments on the same days they conduct local classes.
+Once you pass the instructor-led skills check you may receive a BESTCPRUSA card valid for two years.
+We can also issue American Heart Association cards (for an additional expense) if you have completed the American Heart Association's online video training and can provide us with a copy of your AHA test completion certificate.

-Because in-person training will always be the best (and only) successful way to learn CPR, we are traveling to companies and schools again to conduct in-person training.
-For companies who are not returning to the workplace soon, we are offering virtual training options.
-Our existing corporate and educational clients who have already trained with us in the past may be eligible for virtual, instructor-led courses.
+Because in-person training will always be the best (and only) successful way to learn CPR, BESTCPRUSA instructors are also traveling to companies, schools, and healthcare clinics to conduct 1-hour group, in-person training to legitimize and correct online only cards.
+For companies who are not yet returning to the workplace, we may be able to offer virtual training options with skills checks administered at a later date.